Illustration: Franco Égalité

 Matthew: I think one abstract success is that we have former students who are 23 years old — five years removed from high school — who are still a vital part of the program.
 We still stay in touch, they’re invested in our current students, we help and consult them whenever they need it, and they feel like they’re a part of something special.
 That means we’re doing something right and are accomplishing the purpose Upbeat Academy was founded on: providing modern music education and giving young people a space to create and feel empowered.
 We have two Upbeat graduates who are now paid instructors, so the torch is being passed.

 The future of music production education

 As more and more educators and organizations look for ways to engage with students, the online education space has become a new medium for music education.
 From Zoom lessons to Twitch streams and even pre-recorded course videos, there are tons of resources provided by organizations and educators to those who are interested in music production.
-There are also many online tools such as Soundtrap, Splice’s Beat Maker, and Genius Home Studio that allow anyone to create, even if they don’t have access to a lot of equipment.
+There are also many online tools such as Splice’s Create mode, Genius Home Studio, and Soundtrap that allow anyone to make music, even if they don’t have access to a lot of equipment.